ityonemo/appsignal-docs/source/elixir/integrations/plug.html.md

 The Plug integration [doesn’t automatically extract the request’s action name](https://docs.appsignal.com/support/known-issues/plug-actions-registered-as-unknown.html).
-Call `Appsignal.Transaction.set_action/1` in your action to set the action name for your requests to prevent your requests to be categorised as “unknown”.
+Call `Appsignal.Plug.set_action/2` in your action to set the action name for your requests to prevent your requests to be categorised as “unknown”.

+-> **Note**: `Appsignal.Plug.set_action/2` was added in version 1.12.0 of the AppSignal for Elixir package.
+Use `Appsignal.Transaction.set_action/1` on earlier versions.

 ``` elixir
 defmodule AppsignalPlugExample do